 Q. Can the EMT R169 course be repeated?

-Q. Does and EMT student have to obtain a student ID card?
+Q. Does an EMT R169 student have to obtain a student ID card?

 A. Yes.
 The clinical sites require you to have a picture ID for your clinicals and ambulance ride a-longs.
-The Condor student ID card is the official photo identification for all Oxnard College EMT students and must be worn during your clinical visits and carried with you to obtain OC additional benefits.
+The Condor student ID card is the official photo identification for all Oxnard College EMT students and must be worn during your clinical visits.

 Q. Is the EMT R169 course required to apply for the OC Fire Academy?

-Q. How does and EMT student obtain an EMT license?
+Q. How does an EMT student obtain an EMT license?

-4. Apply for their license at the local Emergency Medical Service Agency (application, background check and pay license fees)
+- Apply for a license at your local Emergency Medical Service Agency